-Significant progress was made in the development of NASA’s James Webb Space Telescope – also known as JWST or simply the Webb – last month, February 2021, marking the success of its final functional performance tests.
-The two testing milestones – the comprehensive systems test and the ground segment test – confirmed the observatory’s internal electronics are operating as intended.
-They also verified that it and its four science instruments can send and receive data, moving it closer to its planned launch in October.
+Space engineeers made significant progress in the development of the Webb earlier this year.
+In February 2021, two testing milestones – the comprehensive systems test and the ground segment test – confirmed that the observatory’s internal electronics are operating as intended.
+These tests also verified that it and its four science instruments can send and receive data.

 The comprehensive systems test took place at Northrop Grumman in Redondo Beach, California, the industrial partner in the Webb project.
 Specifically, this test established a baseline of electrical functional performance for the entire observatory and all of the many components that work together in its composition.
 In other words, it’s the electrical version of the mechanical testing that successfully completed in October 2020.

 It’s been amazing to witness the level of expertise, commitment and collaboration across the team during this important milestone.
 It’s definitely a proud moment because we demonstrated Webb’s electrical readiness.
 The successful completion of this test also means we are ready to move forward toward launch and on-orbit operations.

-NASA is targeting October 31, 2021, for the launch of the Webb telescope.
-The telescope will ride to orbit on an Ariane 5 rocket from the ELA-3 launch site at the European Spaceport located near Kourou, French Guiana.
-Once it lifts off, the massive observatory will make its way to Lagrange Point 2, a gravitationally stable point 930,000 miles (1.5 million km) from our planet.
+When the telescope launches, it will depart from the ELA-3 launch site at the European Spaceport located near Kourou, French Guiana.
+The massive observatory will then make its way to Lagrange Point 2, a gravitationally stable point 930,000 miles (1.5 million km) from our planet.

 The entire project is an international collaboration between NASA, the European Space Agency, and the Canadian Space Agency.
 NASA’s Goddard Space Flight Center in Greenbelt, Maryland, manages the development effort, while Northrop Grumman serves as the project’s main industrial partner.

-One of the Webb’s most important and identifiable attributes is its golden 21-foot-wide (6.5-meter-wide) primary mirror.
+One of the Webb’s most important and identifiable attributes is its 21-foot-wide (6.5-meter-wide) primary mirror.
 A reflecting telescope’s primary mirror determines how much light it can collect, and thus how deeply it can see into the universe.
 Webb’s mirror is nearly three times wider than Hubble’s primary mirror.

 The Webb’s biggest feature, however, is its tennis court-sized sunshield, designed to reduce the sun’s heat by more than a million times, to -364 degrees F (-220 degrees C).
 The purpose of the sunshield is to keep the mirror and instrumentation cold.
 If it were to be heated up by the sun, it would give off its own infrared radiation and drown out the faint infrared signals from the distant galaxies it’s meant to measure.

 The Webb is equipped with four cameras and spectrometers with detectors able to record extremely faint signals.
 One of these, the Near InfraRed Spectrograph has programmable “microshutters” that let it observe up to 100 objects at the same time.

 In addition to the groundbreaking science expected from it after launch, Webb has required an improvement in the testing infrastructure and processes involved in validating large complex spacecraft for a life in space … Lessons learned from previous space telescope development were invested into Webb, and future space telescopes will be built upon the same collective knowledge.
 Thousands of scientists, engineers, and technicians contributed to build, test, and integrate Webb.
 In total, 258 companies, agencies, and universities participated: 142 from the United States, 104 from 12 European nations, and 12 from Canada.

-Once in space, above Earth’s obscuring atmosphere, the Webb will provide unobstructed views of the near and distant cosmos.
+Once in space, above Earth’s obscuring atmosphere, the Webb is expected to provide unobstructed views of the near and distant cosmos.
 Since light has a finite speed (186,000 miles per second, or 300,000 km per second), the new space telescope will also provide insights into our universe’s past: from the first light after the Big Bang, to the formation and evolution of galaxies, to our own and other planetary systems.